Anshxy/Sodastream-Cold-Gas-Thruster/README.md

 ## Notes

-The isentropic MATLAB model is the theoretical ceiling.
-Every real system sits below it.
-The point of running all three methods wasn't to get the same number — it was to understand why each one differs and attribute the gaps to specific physical mechanisms.
+Basically, the MATLAB model gave me the absolute best-case scenario.
+The real world is never that perfect.
+I didn't run all three methods expecting the thrust numbers to match perfectly; I just wanted to see exactly how much performance I was losing at each step and figure out which physical mechanisms (like friction) were causing it.

-CFD was run in Ansys Fluent 2025 R2 as a 2D axisymmetric domain with k-omega SST turbulence model and CO2 ideal gas properties.
+Setup for the Ansys Fluent 2025 R2 simulation was pretty standard: 2D axisymmetric, k-omega SST, and ideal gas CO2.